The Shed (arts center): Design

 The Shed is a 170000 ft2 visual arts and performing arts center located at the 26 acre Hudson Yards development's southern edge.
 The structure includes 40000 ft2 of column-free exhibition space, 25,000 sqft of "museum-quality" space, a theater with seating for up to 500 people, and an expandable, 16000 ft2 shell that uses industrial crane technology, allowing the space to expand and contract to accommodate many events and audiences.
 Viewers of indoor shows and exhibitions will be charged admission.

 The Shed's main entrance is on 30th Street under the High Line; secondary entrances are located in the Hudson Yards public plaza.
 The Shed's Hudson Yards plaza entrance is located close to the 34th Street–Hudson Yards subway entrance.
 There are two galleries indoors on the first and second levels.
 On the third level is a flexible space that can be used for performances or exhibits.

 The wraparound shell weighs 8 e6lb, and is made of an exposed steel frame clad in a fluorine-based plastic called ETFE, which has the thermal properties of insulating glass at a fraction of the weight.
 The shell can close and open within 5 minutes and when the shell is retracted, the open-air plaza becomes a publicly accessible outdoor space.
 The shell retracts on eight bogie wheels, each 6 ft in diameter, powered by a total of six 15-horsepower motors.
 The Shed is directly adjacent to 15 Hudson Yards and the High Line.

 Management

 In 2014, Alex Poots, former director of the Manchester International Festival and Park Avenue Armory, was named CEO and Artistic Director of the Shed.
 In 2017, Poots earned $870,239 in compensation from the Shed.

 In January 2023, he stepped down as CEO, while Maryann Jordan temporarily took over.
 Meredith "Max" Hodges became CEO in October 2023.

+Board of directors

+As of June 2026, the Board of Directors of The Shed consists of Jonathan Tisch (Chair), Ann Sarnoff (Vice Chair), Daniel L. Doctoroff (Founding Chair), Heather Baker, Ritu Banga, Neeraj Chandra, Misty Copeland, Roberta Denning, Jason Epstein, Lewis Frankfort, Robert Goldstein, Glenda G. Grace, Gary Hoberman, Meredith “Max” Hodges, Marcella Guarino Hymowitz, Todd Kahn, Yuliana Kim-Grant, Monish Kumar, Yu-Chi Lyra Kuo, Kate Dillon Levin, Christina Weiss Lurie, Frank McCourt, Darla Moore, Gerard Mossé, Colby Mugrabi, Claudia Rankine, Paula Recart, María Catalina Saieh Guzmán, Andrés Santo Domingo, Dean Shapiro, Harvey J. Spevak, Jed Walentas, Deborah Winshel, and Kenneth P. Wong.
+Ex officio members of the board include Julie Menin, Josephine Ishmon, Diya Vij, Brad Hoylman-Sigal, and Julie Su.